 The Google 3D Warehouse is an online repository of 3D models.
 Anyone can search for and download models, but to publish your own, you'll need to sign in using your Google account.
 If you model 3D buildings and would like to share them with the world, you can do so through the "Best of the 3D Warehouse" layer in Google Earth.
 Only the very best models are selected for inclusion in this layer.

-a) Navigate to the website http://sketchup.google.com/3dwarehouse and click the link "Featured Google Earth Modelers" under the catalog of "3D Building Collection" (Figure 1-17).
+a) Navigate to the website http://sketchup.google.com/3dwarehouse and click on one of the links "3D Building Collections" (Figure 1-17).

 Figure 1-17: Google 3D Warehouse